Welcome to the

 I’m amazed how often gardens look confused, or worse – completely different from what they meant.
 Look, for example, at this picture:

 This garden, designed by James Basson, won the Gold Medal and Best Show Garden at the Chelsea Flower Show.
-It was quite controversial: some liked it and some didn’t.
+It was quite controversial: some liked it, and some didn’t.

 Fair enough.

-For me it was terrible to read the Facebook comments – somebody called it a ‘pet cemetery’…
+For me, it was terrible to read the Facebook comments – somebody called it a ‘pet cemetery’…

 And the truth is, it does look like a pet cemetery.
-Stone blocks emerging from a scruffy lawn are defining elements for what a pet cemetery looks like in most anybody’s imagination.
+Stone blocks emerging from a scruffy lawn are defining elements for what a pet cemetery looks like in almost anybody’s imagination.
 Sorry James.😬

 So, we have a few things to solve:

-To create a mood we have to find the main features that define it.
+To create a mood, we have to find the main features that define it.
 What are the main garden design ideas for the project?
 How many do we need?

 Apply the Pareto principle to your backyard garden design ideas

-The Pareto Principle, also called the 80/20 rule says that 20% of the input creates 80% of the result.
+The Pareto Principle, also called the 80/20 rule, says that 20% of the input creates 80% of the result.

 (Heavenly choir)

-We just have to find the 2 or 3 things that express clearly what we are talking about (the 20%).
-Like the bob haircut, the sunglasses and the necklaces in the Anna Wintour example.
+We just have to find the 2 or 3 things that express clearly what we are talking about (the 20%) like the bob haircut, the sunglasses, and the necklaces in the Anna Wintour example.

-The best way to figure out these qualities, is to examine pictures that show that mood and figure out what they have in common.
+The best way to figure out these qualities is to examine pictures that show that mood and figure out what they have in common.

-Let’s say for example that you want to design a country garden.
+Let’s say, for example, that you want to design a country garden.
 If you google ‘country garden’ and then click on ‘Images’.
 This is what you might see:

-What do these pics have in common?
+What do these garden pics have in common?

-• Informal atmosphere
+- Informal atmosphere

-• Masses of plants
+- Masses of plants

-• Hard surfaces are uneven and limited in size
+- Hard surfaces are uneven and limited in size

 What do you notice?